canjs/canjs/view/doc/tagData.md

       var frag = tagData.subtemplate(tagData.scope, tagData.options)
       $(el).html( frag )
     })

 @option {can.view.Scope} scope The scope of the element.

-@option {can.view.Options} options The mustache helpers and other non-data values passed to the template.
+@option {can.view.Options} options The stache helpers and other non-data values passed to the template.